DushyantaDhyani/myhugowebpage/content/home/about.md

 # About Me

-Dushyanta is a Master's student in the [Computer Science Department](cse.ohio-state.edu) at The Ohio State University.
-He is currently working under the supervision of [Prof. Huan Sun](http://web.cse.ohio-state.edu/~sun.397/) on Weakly Supervised methods in Natural Language Processing.
+Dushyanta is an SDE in AWS Deep Learning Group at Amazon.
+Prior to this, he was  a Master's student in the [Computer Science Department](cse.ohio-state.edu) at The Ohio State University where he was working under the supervision of [Prof. Huan Sun](http://web.cse.ohio-state.edu/~sun.397/) on Weakly Supervised methods in Natural Language Processing.
 In Summer 2017, he worked as an SDE intern at the AWS Deep Learning group in Seattle that released the [AWS Comprehend](https://aws.amazon.com/comprehend/) tool.
 Prior to joining OSU he was a Research Assistant at the [Ubiquitous Knowledge Processing Lab](https://www.ukp.tu-darmstadt.de) under the supervision of [Prof Dr. Iryna Gurevych](https://www.ukp.tu-darmstadt.de/people/group-heads/prof-dr-iryna-gurevych/).

 Dushyanta's [Resume](/files/resume-21-1.pdf)